 - National Bamboo Development Agency has set up 8 bamboo handicraft clusters, 11 bamboo furniture clusters, 3 bamboo agarbatti clusters and 5 other bamboo clusters, to date, under the cluster development programme in the state.

-- In State Budget 2021-22, the government has proposed to allocate Rs.
+- In the State Budget 2021-22, the government proposed to allocate Rs.
 46,664.90 lakh (US$ 63.64 million) for the development of roads and bridges.

-- The union government in its FY22 budget has allocated Rs.
+- The union government in its FY22 budget allocated Rs.
 1, 000 crore (US$ 137.10 million) for the Bairabi – Sairang project in Mizoram.

-- In FY21, the Lengpui (Aizawl) Airport in Mizoram recorded 364 metric tonnes in freight, along with movement of 79,104 passengers and 1,206 aircraft.
+- In FY23, the Lengpui (Aizawl) Airport in Mizoram recorded 471 metric tonnes in freight, along with the movement of 357,639 passengers, and 4,038 aircraft.

-- National Bamboo Mission (NBM), a centrally sponsored scheme, envisages increase in the coverage area under bamboo plantation and consequently improvement in yield to 18-20 tonnes per hectare from the current 3 tonnes.
+- National Bamboo Mission (NBM), a centrally sponsored scheme, envisages an increase in the coverage area under bamboo plantation and consequently improvement in yield to 18-20 tonnes per hectare from the current 3 tonnes.
 In FY21, the annual allocation in Mizoram to implement the ‘National Bamboo Mission’ stood at Rs.
 70 million (US$ 0.95 million).

 - Aizawl was selected under Atal Mission for Rejuvenation and Urban Transformation (AMRUT) for which Rs.
 140.25 crore (US$ 19.44 million) was allocated to Mizoram in January 2019.
 It was also selected under the smart cities mission of the Government of India.

-- Under the State Budget 2021-22, the government has allocated Rs.
+- Under the State Budget 2021-22, the government allocated Rs.
 182,790.91 lakh (US$ 249.16 million) to the education, sports and art & culture sectors, Rs.
 59,597.36 lakh (US$ 81.23 million) for health & family welfare, Rs.
 9,019.55 lakh (US$ 12.29 million) to the industry and minerals sectors, Rs.
 86,550.07 lakh (US$ 117.95 million) for agriculture & allied activities and Rs.
 1,089.78 lakh (US$ 1.48 million) to the tourism sector.

 Note: MW - Megawatt